Command Line Interface

 Ignoring files from linting

 .eslintignore files to exclude files from the linting process when ESLint operates on a directory.
-Files given as individual CLI arguments will be exempt from exclusion.
+Files given as individual CLI arguments are exempt from exclusion.
 The

 .eslintignore file is a plain text file containing one pattern per line.
-It can be located in any of the target directory's ancestors; it will affect files in its containing directory as well as all sub-directories.
-Here's a simple example of a
+It can be located in any of the target directory’s ancestors; it affects files in its containing directory as well as all sub-directories.
+Here’s a simple example of a

 A more detailed breakdown of supported patterns and directories ESLint ignores by default can be found in Ignoring Code.

-When linting files, ESLint will exit with one of the following exit codes:
+When linting files, ESLint exits with one of the following exit codes:

 0: Linting was successful and there are no linting errors.
 If the

 n, the number of linting warnings is at most